Ji Li

 Background:

 Professor Li joined UCI Law in July 2019 as the John S. and Marilyn Long Professor of U.S.-China Business and Law.
-Prior to the appointment, he was Professor of Law and Zhuang Zhou scholar at Rutgers University and a member of the Associate Faculty of the Division of Global Affairs.
+Prior to this appointment, he was a Professor of Law and a Zhuang Zhou Scholar at Rutgers University, where he also served as a member of the Associate Faculty of the Division of Global Affairs.

-Professor Li received a Ph.D. in political science from Northwestern University and a J.D. from Yale Law School where he was an Olin Fellow in Law, Economics and Public Policy.
-After law school, he practiced corporate and tax law for several years in the New York office of Sullivan & Cromwell LLP.
+Professor Li received his Ph.D. in political science from Northwestern University and his J.D. from Yale Law School, where he was an Olin Fellow in Law, Economics, and Public Policy.
+After law school, he worked for several years at Sullivan & Cromwell LLP in New York.

 (Log in to view full course descriptions in the UCI Law Course Catalog)